 He and Susan lived in a military surplus tent while they completed the downstairs.
 They stayed in the studio while they finished the upper level.
 They found it vitally important to keep the upstairs a worksite.

 “If you have to clean up every day, you lose a lot of time,” he explains.
 It’s tiring, frustrating and means living in a construction zone that much longer.
 Instead, he and Susan taped up plastic sheeting and took other steps to contain the dust and debris littering the upstairs portion of the building.

 Now that the home is finished, Coleman and Susan couldn’t be happier with it.
-They have no debt, and they have a low cost, low maintenance home that will see them through their retirement.
+They have no debt, and they have a low cost, low maintenance home they love.

 Are you interested in building your own home?
 Would you like that home to be net zero energy or have zero debt?
 Faswall green building blocks may be the solution you’ve been seeking.
 We love working with DIY home builders and people seeking all kinds of green building features.
 Contact us today to learn more about building with Faswall.

 Faswall green building blocks are made with a special blend of wood and concrete.
 These 100% organic (and 60% recycled) materials make it an ideal building product for many reasons.
 Faswall creates homes, offices, warehouses and other buildings that are extremely energy efficient.
 Faswall green building blocks are a great place to begin if you want a home with superior indoor air quality.
 Their ability to resist mold and mildew make them ideal for wine storage, beer breweries and many other uses.